dirkjanm/ldap3/docs/manual/source/searches.rst

 Responses are received and stored in the connection.response as a list of dictionaries.
 You can get the search result entries of a Search operation iterating over the response attribute.
-Each entry is a dictionary with the following field:
+Each entry is a dictionary with the following fields:

-* dn: the distinguished name of the entry
+* _dn: the distinguished name of the entry

-* attributes: a dictionary of returned attributes and their values.
+* _attributes: a dictionary of returned attributes and their values.
 Values are list.
 Values are in UTF-8 format

-* raw_attributes: same as 'attributes' but not encoded (bytearray)
+* _raw_attributes: same as 'attributes' but not encoded (bytearray)

 Entries